gpuente/dynamic-mathler/README.md

 - Finish Modal: If you finish the game in <= 6 attempts, you will get a Congratulations modal (with a little surprise).
 - Game Over Modal: If you can't finish the game in <= 6 attempts, then you will get the Game Over modal (from here you can start a new game).

+## Github Project
+You can check all the tasks, issues and development process in the Github project: https://github.com/users/gpuente/projects/2

 ## Monorepo:
 This project is structured as a monorepo (using TurboRepo).
 This makes it easy to develop different components that share business logic.
 One example is the mathler-core package (it contains mathler game logic), which is being used by the app mathler-mobile.
 If you want to build a web version of the game, you just need to create a new app and integrate the mathler-core lib.